 Overview

 Jeff is a trial lawyer in the litigation group at Ellis & Winters.
-His national litigation practice includes medical malpractice defense, product liability defense, and the defense of educational and religious institutions.
-Jeff also has extensive experience representing public officials in 42 U.S.C § 1983 litigation, and regularly advises law enforcement officers throughout North Carolina on matters arising under the United States and North Carolina constitutions.
-In addition to appearing in court, Jeff represents licensed professionals in the course of investigations by their occupational licensing authorities.
+He maintains a national practice focused on medical malpractice defense, product liability defense, and the representation of educational and religious institutions.
+Jeff also has extensive experience defending and prosecuting 42 U.S.C. § 1983 claims, and regularly advises law enforcement officers and public officials across North Carolina on constitutional issues.
+In addition to courtroom work, he represents licensed professionals in investigations before their occupational licensing boards.

-A graduate of Rhodes College, Jeff received his B.A. in History, cum laude, and was the Editor-in-Chief of the Rhodes Historical Review.
-Jeff earned his J.D. at the University of North Carolina at Chapel Hill, where he was the Sarah Graham Kenan Scholarship recipient and inducted into the Order of the Barristers for outstanding performance in appellate advocacy.
-At both universities, Jeff was president of his graduating class.
+Jeff graduated cum laude from Rhodes College with a B.A. in History, where he served as Editor-in-Chief of the Rhodes Historical Review and president of his class.
+He earned his J.D. at the University of North Carolina at Chapel Hill as the Sarah Graham Kenan Scholar, where he was inducted into the Order of the Barristers for excellence in appellate advocacy, and again served as class president.

 Credentials